Interpersonal acceptance–rejection theory: Subtheories

-Personality Subtheory
+Personality subtheory

 Personality subtheory primarily addresses the pancultural outcomes of perceived interpersonal acceptance and rejection.
 Personality is defined as "an individual's more or less stable set of predispositions to respond (i.e. affective, cognitive, perceptual, and motivational dispositions) and actual modes of responding (i.e., observable behaviors) in various life situations or contexts."
-One major tenet of the theory states that all humans, regardless of racial, gender, cultural, or ethnic differences have a biologically-based need for acceptance and positive responses from the important people, or significant others, in their lives.
+One major tenet of the theory states that all humans, regardless of racial, gender, cultural, or ethnic differences have a biologically based need for acceptance and positive responses from the important people, or significant others, in their lives.
 Significant others (attachment figures) are people that share a lasting emotional bond with and are uniquely important to a child or an adult, most often parents or romantic partners.

 The nature of positive responses and acceptance behaviors from significant others may differ in specifics by culture, gender, and age.
-When children or adults do not receive the acceptance or positive response they need, they tend to perceive this as a form of interpersonal rejection and respond in a combination of 10 apparent pancultural dispositions.
+When children or adults do not receive the acceptance or positive response they need, they tend to perceive this as a form of interpersonal rejection and respond with a combination of 10 apparent pancultural dispositions.
 These dispositions include: anxiety, insecurity, hostility/aggression, dependency or defensive independence, negative self-esteem, negative self-adequacy, emotional unresponsiveness, emotional instability, negative worldview, and cognitive distortions.

 Dependency, or "the internal, psychologically felt wish or yearning for emotional (as opposed to instrumental or task-oriented) support, care, comfort, attention, nurturance, and similar behaviors from significant others" is a very common response from people seeking acceptance following perceived rejection.
 People fall on a dependence continuum from independent to dependent.
 Where a person falls is primarily dependent on whether they perceive themselves to be accepted or rejected by significant others.
 Children and adults who perceive themselves to have received enough acceptance tend to show normal dependence, while children and others who do not receive enough acceptance or face rejection often develop defensive independence.
 Parental rejection or rejection from other significant others can result in impaired self-esteem, negative world-view, and emotional instability.
 In order to cope with these negative feelings and outcomes, people who feel rejected may develop defensive independence, in which a person either does not seek out or actively avoids emotional support and attachment to significant others despite still craving acceptance.
 Control is an additional variable influencing where someone falls on the dependency curve, children with immature dependence receive a great deal of acceptance but also intrusive parental control.
 This style of parenting is called "smother parenting" and children who experience it often struggle to develop age-appropriate social, emotional, and behavioral skills.